-REPORT THE CRIME.
-Notify Public Safety at 508-286-8213 or the Norton Police Department at 911.
+Report the Crime.
+Notify Campus Safety at 508-286-8213 or the Norton Police Department at 911.
 For some, reporting the crime can help regain a sense of personal power and control.

-TALK ABOUT THE ASSAULT.
+Talk about the Assault.
 Remember that being assaulted or raped is not your fault.
 You are not responsible for the actions of others and it is not your fault that someone decided to hurt you.
-Talking with supportive people will help you regain a feeling of control and help you feel less alone (regardless of whether you are ready to report the assault to the Norton Police or to Wheaton Public Safety).
+Talking with supportive people will help you regain a feeling of control and help you feel less alone (regardless of whether you are ready to report the assault to the Norton Police or to Wheaton Campus Safety).

 24-Hour Emergency Response:

 - Wheaton Campus Safety: 508-286-3333 PS may notify the Area Coordinator On-call and/or Dean On-call